 Expert Insight

-Medications for Bipolar Depression
+Bipolar Depression Treatment Options

 - Lithium: Broad relapse prevention and suicide-risk reduction; monitor serum levels, kidney and thyroid; educate on sodium loss and toxicity signs (blurred/double vision, irregular pulse, very slow/fast heart rate, breathing difficulty, confusion/dizziness, severe tremor/convulsions, passing large amounts of urine, uncontrolled eye movements, unusual bruising/bleeding).